Zama zama

-Zama zamas are illegal artisanal miners in South Africa who occupy closed or operational mines to mine for minerals such as gold, iron ore, coal, and manganese.
+Zama zamas are illegal miners in South Africa who occupy closed or operational mines to mine for minerals such as gold, iron ore, coal, and manganese and sometimes target poor communities in areas with minerals or suspected minerals.
 The term zama zama loosely translates to "take a chance" in isiZulu, and they use rudimentary tools and explosives for mining.
-Most of the zama zamas come from neighboring countries such as Lesotho, Mozambique and Zimbabwe.
+Zama zamas come from neighboring countries such as Lesotho, Mozambique, Malawi and Zimbabwe.
 This trade is not unique to South Africa.
-In Zimbabwe, these illegal artisanal miners are known as makorokoza (Chishona for panners) or magweja in IsiNdebele.
+In Zimbabwe, these illegal miners are known as makorokoza (Chishona for panners) or magweja in IsiNdebele.
 In Ghana, another gold-rich country, unlicenced mining is called galamsey.
 The South African government has reacted by deporting zama zamas because of the violence associated with their activities in the settlements they occupy, which most of the time are near the mines.

 Background

 Illegal mining is most prevalent in Gauteng, Mpumalanga, Limpopo, North West and the Free State.
 It shows an upward trend and is interrelated with organised crime and money laundering.
 Thousands of disused or active mines attract illegal miners, also known as zama zamas.
 The estimated 30,000 illegal miners are organised by some 200 criminal syndicates (as of 2022) which infiltrate industrial gold mines, where they employ violent means and exploitative working conditions.
 Losses in sales, tax revenue and royalties are said to amount to R21 billion per annum, while physical infrastructure and public safety are compromised.
 Output in excess of R14 billion of gold per annum has been channeled to international markets via neighbouring countries.
 The greater part, over 34 tons of gold between 2012 and 2016, was smuggled to Dubai, UAE.
 At times construction contractors rent out their haul trucks and excavators to syndicates who then proceed with open-cast mining in contravention of the Environmental Act.
 Mining companies which operate from no fixed address may also submit fraudulent applications for mining licences by, for instance, plagiarizing the required EIA.